BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 ```

-Something is wrong if you see something like this:
+Something is wrong if you see something like this :collision:

 ```bash